-Distinguish between unit-level, batchlevel, product-level, and facility-level costs and understand how these costs affect decision making.
+Distinguish between unit-level, batch-level, product-level, and facility-level costs and understand how these costs affect decision making.

-&lt;sup>1R.
+&lt;sup>2R.
 Cooper and R. S. Kaplan, The Design of Cost Management Systems (Englewood Cliffs, NJ: Prentice-Hall, 1991).
 Our classifications are broader than those typically presented.
 They encompass service and merchandising companies as well as manufacturing businesses.
-The original cost hierarchy was developed as a platform for activity-based costing, a topic introduced in the previous chapter.
+The original cost hierarchy was developed as a platform for activity-based costing, a topic introduced later.
 These classifications are equally useful as a tool for identifying avoidable costs.